roseengineering/rfcascade/README.md

--z            : summarize the network in terms of impedance, stability and gain (dB) values -m            : show matching solutions in impedance -g            : show matching solutions in gamma -noise <int>  : show matching solutions in gamma from Gopt to Gms in int steps -lmatch1      : match with lumped l-section networks -lmatch2      : match with transmission line l-section networks -sec1         : match with a short section of transmission line
+-z            : summarize the network in terms of impedance, stability and gain (dB) values -m            : show matching solutions in impedance -g            : show matching solutions in gamma -gnoise <int> : show matching solutions in gamma from Gopt to Gms in int steps -znoise <int> : show matching solutions in impedance from Gopt to Gms in int steps -lmatch1      : match with lumped l-section networks -lmatch2      : match with transmission line l-section networks -sec1         : match with a short section of transmission line